 In this program students spend 8-12 weeks:

-- conducting aging research under the close supervision of an experienced mentor
+- conducting aging research under the close supervision of an experienced mentor and the mentor's research team

 - acquiring essential research skills